Energy Storage Materials Engineering Lab

 News

-A scientific paper on positive electrode active materials for magnesium rechargeable batteries by our former student, Project Researcher, Mr. Isaac Oda-Bayliss, et al. has been accepted for publication in J. Mater.
-Chem.
-A.
+A scientific paper on magnesium rechargeable battery simulations by our former Project Assistant Professor, Dr. Atsushi Tamura et al., has been accepted for publication in Mater.
+Today Commun.